DioneSunochio/responsive-web-design/README.md

 ### _Built Projects:_

 - **Cat Photo App:**
-  -In this course, I learned about who gives webpages their structures and the most common HTML tags.
+  - In this course, I learned about who gives webpages their structures and the most common HTML tags.